I’m also a Registered Dietitian with a BSc and MSc in nutrition and have operated First Step Nutrition for over 12 years.

 Any battles over food, are harmful to your whole family.

 Especially if your child has an undiagnosed and treated oral or sensory issue – the picky eating will likely not just go away on its own with age.
+Only half of picky eaters recover without support.

 In the end, the End Picky Eating method will save you countless hours of fighting with your kids at the table, worry and stress.
 And it will help establish a healthy relationship with food (and each other!) for your whole family.